hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 .center[Also known as the "Castle and Moat" method.]

 ???
 * This picture shows the traditional castle and moat security model.
+In the traditional security world, we assumed high trust internal networks, which resulted in a hard shell and soft interior.
+With the modern “zero trust” approach, we work to harden the inside as well.
+This requires that applications be explicitly authenticated, authorized to fetch secrets and perform sensitive operations, and tightly audited.

+### The Traditional Security Model
+* Traditional security models were built upon the idea of perimeter based security.
+* There would be a firewall, and inside that firewall it was assumed one was safe.
+* Resources such as databases were mostly static.
+As such rules were based upon IP address, credentials were baked into source code or kept in a static file on disk.
 ---
 layout: true